Next: , Previous: , Up: Available Constraints [Contents][Index]

 cost(Cost,Matrix)

 Cost is constrained to equal a cost computed as a function of Xs and Matrix, which should be a d*n matrix of integers, represented as a list of d lists, each of length n.
-Assume that each Xi equals K(pi).
-The cost is Matrix[1,p1]+…+Matrix[d,pd].
+The cost of the i-th arguments Xi is computed as follows.
+Suppose that the j-th pair of Vals is the pair Kj-Vj where Kj = Xi.
+Then the cost of Xi is Matrix[i,j].
+The total cost Cost is the total cost of all arguments Xi.
+With this option, a domain-consistency algorithm [Regin 99] is used.

-where Variables is a list of domain variables.
+where Arguments is a list of integer arguments.
 They are constrained to take the same value.

 Corresponds to all_equal in MiniZinc.

-is the reified version of all_equal/1, i.e., Reif is 1 if all_equal/1 with the same argument holds; otherwise, Reif is 0.
+is the reified version of all_equal/1, i.e., Reif is 1 if all_equal/1 with the same arguments holds; otherwise, Reif is 0.

-where Variables is a list of domain variables.
-Each variable is constrained to take a value that is unique among the variables.
-Declaratively, this is equivalent to an inequality constraint for each pair of variables.
+where Xs is a list of integer arguments.
+Each argument is constrained to take a value that is unique among the arguments.
+Declaratively, this is equivalent to an inequality constraint for each pair of arguments.

 Corresponds to all_different in MiniZinc.